Get Help Now

 Centro Legal Event Raises Funds for Low-Cost Legal Services As a legal nonprofit, Centro Legal offers fee and low-cost legal services as a pathway to a better life for those that need it.

-“Be the Light” Event Focused on Stories of Courage and Strength As Wisconsin’s largest nonprofit provider of domestic violence prevention and intervention services, Sojourner Family Peace Center serves nearly 10,000 people each year.
+“Be the Light” Event Focused on Stories of Courage and Strength Wisconsin’s largest nonprofit provider of domestic violence prevention and intervention services, Sojourner Family Peace Center serves nearly 10,000 each year.

-Celebrating Old Roots and an Innovative Future at Grateful Plate 2018 Since 1982, the organization has sought to solve the problem of hunger around Wisconsin.
-Feeding America Eastern Wisconsin now feeds nearly 400,000 people each year, as the leading hunger relief organization in the state.
+Celebrating Innovative Future at Grateful Plate 2018 Feeding America Eastern Wisconsin now feeds nearly 400,000 people each year, as the leading hunger relief organization in the state.

-KidShare 2018: Every Child Shines The funds raised at KidShare go directly toward the JCC’s programs, which vary from summer camps to after-school activities and special needs programs for both children and adults.
+KidShare 2018: Every Child Shines The funds raised at KidShare go directly toward the JCC’s programs.

-Rental Victim Who Received Donation from Michael Hupy Gets Settlement After being conned by a man who claimed to be her future “home’s” property manager, Alishia Evans was removed from the home that she believed to be renting legitimately at gunpoint.
+Donation Victim from Michael Hupy Gets Settlement After being conned by a man who claimed to be her property manager, Alishia Evans was removed from the home that she believed to be renting at gunpoint.